Federation of Stoke-on-Trent: Second federation proposal 1905–1910

 At a conference of local authorities held in 1905, delegates from Longton again raised the issue of confederation but their proposal was not well received.
-Undaunted, they amended their suggestion to: "On the grounds of sanitation, education, and other matters of common interest it is desirable that the parliamentary borough of Stoke-upon-Trent should be formed into one municipal borough on some equitable basis, and that the other authorities concerned be invited to take the subject into their consideration" At that time, the parliamentary borough of Stoke-upon-Trent meant Longton, Stoke and Fenton.
+Undaunted, the Longton delegates amended their suggestion to: "On the grounds of sanitation, education, and other matters of common interest it is desirable that the parliamentary borough of Stoke-upon-Trent should be formed into one municipal borough on some equitable basis, and that the other authorities concerned be invited to take the subject into their consideration" The parliamentary borough of Stoke-upon-Trent consisted of Longton, Stoke and Fenton.
 While Stoke town council was in favour, the voters of Fenton were not and voted overwhelmingly against the proposal.

 Despite this setback, Longton and Stoke submitted their proposal to the Local Government Board in early 1907.
 A local inquiry was held soon afterwards in Stoke, which reported back quickly and in April 1907 informed both Stoke and Longton councils that the proposed scheme was not sufficiently comprehensive and suggested holding another conference between the six towns to discuss a more complete proposal.
 The meeting took place in July and was addressed by John Burns, president of the Local Government Board, who called for a number of local conferences to agree a scheme for federation of all six towns.

 These were duly held everywhere except Tunstall, where the council refused to participate.
 Fenton council made it clear that it would not back any proposal that did not have the support of its electorate.
 In Burslem, a high turnout of 74 per cent of voters delivered a vote of 3:2 against federation.
-The Staffordshire Advertiser described the events surrounding this poll as "unprecedented" with both proponents and opponents – chiefly the Association for Promoting the Federation of the Pottery Towns and the Burslem Anti-Federation League – making every effort to ensure their supporters voted.
+The Staffordshire Advertiser described the events surrounding this poll with both proponents and opponents – chiefly the Association for Promoting the Federation of the Pottery Towns and the Burslem Anti-Federation League – making every effort to ensure their supporters voted.
 An indication of the strength of feeling and interest in the proposal is that the events surrounding the federation proposal were used as a background setting by the author Arnold Bennett in his contemporary (1908) novel The Old Wives' Tale.
 With Fenton, Tunstall and Burslem all opposing federation it was left to Hanley, Stoke and Longton to submit proposals to the Local Government Board.
 The Local Government Board ruled that only the submission made by Longton met the statutory and other formal requirements and that it alone would form the basis of the subsequent local inquiry, held in January 1908.